acavella/gosecure/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-9. In GitHub, send a pull request to `goshield:main`.
+9. In GitHub, send a pull request to `gosecure:main`.

 ### Reviewing a Pull Request

-The GoShield team reserves the right not to accept pull requests.
+The GoSecure team reserves the right not to accept pull requests.

 #### Addressing review feedback